 You might be asking yourself, “Why Dwolla?”

-In recent years, our focus has been on providing our Dwolla Partners the best solutions and experiences.
+In recent years, our focus has been on providing our Dwolla customers the best solutions and experiences.
 So how could a B2B, SaaS company provide value to an international payments landscape?

 Our involvement in the project focused on leveraging three distinct facets of knowledge: